Derek-94/react-mini-project/README.md

 #### ALL BY MYSELF

-Maybe.. about time measuring application, with location based info.
+Maybe.. about time measuring application, with location based info..